SNAP Benefits in Massachusetts: How to Apply and Qualify

 You can find your specific payment date in our Massachusetts deposit schedule.

-See Massachusetts EBT deposit schedule for 2025
+See Massachusetts EBT deposit schedule 2026

 How to Check Your EBT Card Balance